1984 Democratic National Convention: Site selection

 Washington, D.C.'s bid was the city's first attempt to receive the hosting rights to a major party nominating convention.
 This came after the city opened a new convention center, giving it a facility capable of potentially accommodating a major party nominating convention.

 On April 23, 1983, San Francisco was awarded hosting rights to the convention, receiving 23 out of 27 votes on second-ballot vote by the Democratic Party's site selection committee.
 The city had fallen one vote short of securing the needed majority vote of the 27-member committee on the first ballot.

 This marked the second time that a Democratic National Convention had been held in the city of San Francisco, with the 1920 edition having been held at the city's Civic Auditorium.
 It was the party's third convention to be held in the state of California, after the 1920 convention and the 1960 convention in Los Angeles.
 This also marked the first Democratic National Convention to be hosted on the West Coast of the United States since 1960.
 The Democrats' choice of San Francisco, paired with the Republican Party's earlier selection of Dallas, Texas for their 1984 convention, meant that, for the second time ever (after only the 1928 United States presidential election), both the Democratic and Republican parties hosted their nominating conventions in cities west of the Mississippi River.

 Logistics

 The convention was the first to utilize the rule changes recommended by the Hunt Commission in response to the protracted 1980 Democratic Party presidential primaries between Jimmy Carter and Ted Kennedy, including the use of superdelegates.

-The San Francisco Hilton served as the convention's headquarters.
-It had previously been the headquarters of the 1964 Republican National Convention.
+The San Francisco Hilton served as the convention's headquarters hotel.
+It had previously been the headquarters hotel of the 1964 Republican National Convention.

+Nancy Pelosi served as chair of the convention's host committee.

+The convention cost in excess of $20 million to stage. $9 million was provided by the City of San Francisco's government itself.